LMCache/LMCache/examples/online_session/README.md

-# Start an online chat with LLM
+# Online chat with LLM
+This will help with online chat on vLLM + LMCache.
+No context is given to LLM here.
+## Prerequisites
+Your server should have at least 1 GPU.

+This will use the port 8000 (for vLLM) and port 65432(for LMCache).
+## Steps
 1.  ```lmcache_server localhost 65432```
 And wait until it's ready.
 2. In one terminal,